Navaneeth-Git/CloudBooth/README.md

 ~/Pictures/Photo Booth Library
 ```

-It automatically copies new photos and videos to a designated folder in your iCloud Drive, ensuring your media is backed up and accessible across your devices.
+It automatically copies any new media files (photos/videos) to a designated folder in your **iCloud Drive**, ensuring they are backed up and available on your other devices.

 ## 💡 Notes

-- The app operates silently in the background; you can access its status via the menu bar icon.
+- CloudBooth runs silently in the background.
+You can view the sync status and other options by clicking the menu bar icon.
-- No additional configuration is required after the initial setup.
+- No additional setup is required after initial permissions are granted.

 ## 🧾 License